 Kierkegaard's Fideism was a sharp attack on Hegel's philosophical method.
-Therefore, some believe that Kierkegaard represents the bankruptcy of Western philosophy (Brown, 1996: 124).
+Therefore. some believe that Kierkegaard represents the bankruptcy of Western philosophy (Brown, 1996: 124).
 Fideism is a completely skeptical approach.
-"If I want to be safe in the valley of faith, I must always hang on to that objective uncertainty," says Kierkegaard.
+"If I want to be safe in the valley of faith, I must always hang on to objective uncertainty," that savs Kierkegaard.
 (Peterson, 1991: 38).